eecs582/eecs582.github.io/index.md

 <span class="badge bg-info fs-6"><b>Presentation</b></span>:
 A subset of the papers will be presented by students.
-The presentation should be about 20 minutes followed by discussions among the entire class led by the presenter.
+The presentation should be followed by discussions among the entire class led by the presenter.
 Each student will present *at least once* in the semester.
 We may assign two students to present one paper when the number of students exceeds the number of papers to be presented.
 The presentation will be graded based on the clarity, completeness, depth, and discussion.

 <span class="badge bg-info fs-6"><b>Attendance</b></span>: Three absences of classes are allowed for good reasons (e.g., conference presentation,
 interview).
-But reviews of the papers must be turned in.
+However, reviews of the papers must still be turned in.

 <span class="badge bg-info fs-6"><b>Discussion</b></span>: You are strongly encouraged to discuss the papers with other students in the class --
   you may have insights that others do not, and vice versa.
 Often students form reading groups,